moha-02/PL_pgSQL/README.md

 The SQL file contains the script in the order of exacution

+1. Create a database in Postgres : CREATE DATABASE "database_name"
-1. Import the Script in the plpgsql.sql file to your database query console.
+2. Import the Script in the plpgsql.sql file to your database query console.
-2. Execute the script from top to bottom.
+3. Execute the script from top to bottom.
-3. We recommend executing the script by parts by following the schema in the script.
+4. We recommend executing the script by parts by following the schema in the script.
-4. The order is commented and delimited.
+5. The order is commented and delimited.

 ## Conclusions